pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/oddish-backup.md

 No palette change in the bios

-Normal yoloball in both full and red bar HP with Great Ball
+Normal yoloball in both full and red bar HP with Great Ball, make sure helix fossil is not in your top 4 bag items

 Used if you don't have any pokeballs exiting Mt.
 Moon and still don't have a Cut Pokemon